Skip to Main Content

 Link a BibTeX File to a Document

-To use a BibTeX file with a LaTeX document, you need to add a link.
-You can then cite any resource listed in the linked file.
+To use a BibTeX file with a LaTeX document, you need to add the natbib package, as well as a link.
+You can then cite any resource listed in the linked file, and it will appear in your list of references.

 At the bottom of your LaTeX document, just above the \end{document} command, Insert the following